spacetelescope/imexam/docs/imexam/description.rst

 If it seems like the ds9 window is opening or hanging, there could be few things going on:

-    * ``imexam`` will default to a local unix connection for the XPA to help with users who are not connected to the internet.
-The default DS9 connection is INET.
+    * ``imexam`` will default to an inet socket connection for the XPA.
 However, it will first check your environment variable ``XPA_METHOD`` and preferably use that instead.
-If you don't have an internet connection, check this environment variable.
+If you don't have an internet connection, check this environment variable, and set it to "local".
     * If things seem in order, it's possible that your machine is waiting for X11 to start up, give it time to start, or when you call ``imexam`` increase the wait time sufficiently; you can do this by specifying "wait_time=60" when you open your viewing object with connect().
 The 60 here is an example of the number of seconds ``imexam`` should wait before returning a connection error.
     * Next, check that the path to the DS9 executable is somewhere on your path and that it has not been aliased to something else.
 You can check this from any terminal window by trying to start DS9.
 You can also use the unix "which ds9" command to return the full path to the executable, as well as "ls -al ds9" to return the full path and any soft links which might have been established.